 They would sit at the counter and make signs to assist in their sales and would talk about how much a small glass of refreshing lemonade should be this time around.
 The small table would be transferred to the front yard and Anna would usually ask if she could use one of the fancy tablecloths.
 Sometimes they would ask if we could freeze some strawberries into the ice cubes for some added appeal, they knew that their customers liked that added touch.

 The change box would be brought down from it’s hiding place in the closet.
 They always left some coins in there so that they were ready to go right then and didn’t need to find change.
 I’m sure it’s still in its place and ready to go right now.

 These were the moments of pure joy in the summertime – kids yelling at the top of their lungs, “Lemonade, Lemonade, Lemonade for Sale!”

 Last night at our community Farmer’s Market, two of Anna and Abigail’s friends reached their goal of raising $1000 to donate to the playground fund.
 Rowan designed shirts for them to wear, Carter stood and squeezed lemons and they both honored their friends by sharing Lemon Love with anyone who wanted a cup.
 They even got an article in our town newspaper, so proud of these boys.

 We are so grateful for the hard work and dedication of all the kids that have helped to raise money for the playground.
-So far donations from lemonade stands totals $2175!
-I am amazed what these kids have done for their friends, they are truly a blessing.
+So far donations from the lemonade stand total $2175!
+I am amazed by what these kids have done for their friends, they are truly a blessing.